shumez/cahier/190410_DeAngelisD_DiazS_2019.md

 ###### 04.01.P03

+* temporal changes in
+	* recoucese availability
+	* other factors

+e.g., timing of pink-footed geese migration are influenced by factors:

+1. minimal body stores
+2. maximal stores
+3. date
+4. temperature
+5. plant phenology
+6. fixed duration of stay

-> Large scale movement, such as migration, may be triggered by temporal changes in resource availability (Van Moorter et al., 2013) along with a number of other factors, and ABMs have been utilized to explore the potential decision-rules that may dictate the timing of such behavior for various species.
-For example, (Duriez et al., 2009) assumed the following factors to be important for the timing of pink-footed geese migration; (1) having minimal body stores, (2) having maximal stores, (3) date, (4) temperature, (5) plant phenology, and (6) fixed duration of stay.
+> Large scale movement, such as migration, may be triggered by temporal changes in resource availability ([Van Moorter et al., 2013][2013_VanMoorter]) along with a number of other factors, and ABMs have been utilized to explore the potential decision-rules that may dictate the timing of such behavior for various species.
+For example, ([Duriez et al., 2009][2009_KlaassenMarcel_BauerSilke_DuriezOlivier]) assumed the following factors to be important for the timing of pink-footed geese migration; (1) having minimal body stores, (2) having maximal stores, (3) date, (4) temperature, (5) plant phenology, and (6) fixed duration of stay.
 The authors found that decision-rules related to food resources were important for dictating the onset of migration, but later in the season, decision-rules related to the geese agents' internal clocks and date are likely used.

 ###### 04.01.P04